will-moore/parade-crossfilter/README.md

 <img src="https://user-images.githubusercontent.com/900055/77835025-66d0e300-7141-11ea-9b4a-ba1fe5885e57.png" />

-## Development
+## Install

-You can run this project in development mode or as an OMERO.web Django app.

-The notes below are largely from `Create React App` but have been updated with changes made to connect to OMERO in dev or production modes.

-To get started:
+This project is not yet available on Pypi.
+To install it, you need to checkout this repository, then:

     $ cd parade-crossfilter
+    $ pip install .     # use -e if you wish to edit (dev)

+To build the JS bundle, you'll need to have [Node](https://nodejs.org/) installed.
+Then install the JavaScript dependencies and build:

     $ npm install

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The app will try to connect to an OMERO.web server at http://localhost:4080 using an existing session.<br>
-You will need to be logged-in to http://localhost:4080/webclient.<br>
-To use a different server, edit `dev_omeroweb_index` in `public/index.html`.

-### `npm run build`
+    $ npm run build`

-Builds the app for production to the `build` folder and copies the html and static files to the Django app in `parade_crossfilter`.<br>
+This builds the app for production to the `build` folder and copies the html and static files to the Django app in `parade_crossfilter`.<br>

 You will need to have the app configured in your OMERO.web install: